-Default gateway is a network term used to specify a special host which is used to to access other networks.
-Default gateway is also called as default route.
-One of the other popular use case for default gateway is using to access to the internet.
+The default gateway is a network term used to specify a special host that is used to access other networks.
+The default gateway is also called a default route.
+One of the other popular use cases for default gateway is using to access the internet.

 Default Gateway IP Address

 Network administrators manages the default gateway IP address and they generally uses the first or last usable IP address in the network.
 Let’s look network

 10.0.0./24 .
 This network range is from IP address 10.0.0.1 to 10.0.0.254 .
 The popular use case is using

 ifconfig command in order to find detailed information about the network stack and protocols.
 Detailed tutorial about

 ifconfig can be reached from following link.

 route print command to print default gateway.

 As we can see from the screenshot the network destination address 0.0.0.0 specifies the default gateway line.
 If we look to the Gateway column we will see 192.168.122.1 which is the default gateway of the windows system.